FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 ## Permission complexity

-The complexity of modelled permissions tends to be lower with CIAM.
+The complexity of modeled permissions tends to be lower with CIAM.
 While there may still be different roles for users that will affect your application, what you won't have is complex cross cutting permission hierarchies like IAM systems.

 For workforce solutions, other entities play a role in permissions, such as the team, the department, the organization, or the division.
-These all determining access to resources within the company.
-This is, of course, on top of the attributes of the user.
+The relationship between the user, the resource and these entities all influence access to specific applications or functionality.
+This complexity is, of course, on top of the attributes of the user.

 With CIAM, most systems won't have this hierarchical thicket of permissions.
 You also might have fewer applications to which you must control access.

 ## Summing up CIAM

-All of the above requirements combine point to a CIAM system that isn't necessarily simpler than the typical workforce IAM solution, but one that has different constraints.
+All of the above requirements illustrate that a CIAM system isn't necessarily simpler than the typical workforce IAM solution, but does have different constraints.

 With CIAM you must support more users with unique access patterns.
 On the other hand, the access control requirements will be simpler to model and understand.